Tour starts on every single SATURDAY between March 24 and October 20.

 Day 4.
 Porto - Coimbra (120 km ~ 75 miles)

 Breakfast, then transfer to Coimbra.
-Coimbra was Portugal's capital for 124 years between the 12th and 13th centuries, but this classical city is still often eclipsed by metropolitan Lisbon or distinguished Porto.
-However, this place is mainly about its University - Coimbra's 700-year-old patrimonial jewel.
+Although Coimbra served as Portugal's capital for 124 years between the 12th and 13th centuries, cosmopolitan Lisbon or illustrious Porto frequently overshadow this historic city.
+However, this place is mainly about its university, Coimbra's 700-year-old patrimonial jewel.
 Founded in 1290, it is the oldest institution of higher education in Portugal and one of the oldest universities in the world.
-It made a UNESCO World Heritage Site list in 2013.
-In your free time you'll have the opportunity to explore it.
+It made the UNESCO World Heritage Site List in 2013.
+In your free time, you'll have the opportunity to explore it.
 Some facts:

 Day 5.
 Coimbra - Fatima - Lisbon (222 km ~ 138 miles)

-Breakfast in the hotel, then a tour to Fatima - one of the world's largest Catholic pilgrimage sites in the world - with a visit to Sanctuary of Our Lady of Fátima (Santuário de Fátima).
-A tour and a free time here to feel and appreciate this sacred place.
+Breakfast in the hotel, then a tour to Fatima, one of the world's largest Catholic pilgrimage sites, with a visit to the Sanctuary of Our Lady of Fátima (Santuário de Fátima).
+A tour and some free time here to feel and appreciate this sacred place.
 Some facts about Fatima:

 Day 6.
 Lisbon